|Nutrition Facts (per serving)|

 A note about the chocolate: We recommend using either tempered chocolate or chocolate-flavored candy coating for this recipe.
 If you melt regular chocolate, without tempering it, it will be dull or streaked, won't easily release from the mold, and will be soft at room temperature.
 Tempering the chocolate is the best solution, but because it's hard to temper small quantities of chocolate, you'll probably need to temper about a pound.
 You can use the excess chocolate to make other candies, or you can take a shortcut and use chocolate candy coating.

-- 4 ounces chocolate candy coating (or tempered chocolate)
+4 ounces chocolate candy coating, or tempered chocolate

 Make sure your chocolate mold is clean and completely dry.
 Wipe the inside thoroughly so that it's clean and streak-free, to give your candy the best possible shine.

-- If you want to decorate your egg with colored designs, melt your white or colored candy coating in the microwave in short intervals, stirring after every 15 to 20 seconds until melted and smooth.
+If you want to decorate your egg with colored designs, melt your white or colored candy coating in the microwave in short intervals, stirring after every 15 to 20 seconds until melted and smooth.

-- Melt the chocolate candy coating in a microwave-safe bowl, stirring after every 30 seconds to prevent overheating.
+Melt the chocolate candy coating in a microwave-safe bowl, stirring after every 30 seconds to prevent overheating.
 Let it cool until it's still warm and fluid, but no longer hot to the touch.

-- Spoon several tablespoons of melted coating into each cavity.
+Spoon several tablespoons of melted coating into each cavity.
 Swirl it around so that it starts to move around and cover the inside of the cavity, then use a clean, food-safe paintbrush to brush the chocolate in a thick layer up the sides of the cavities.
 Keep it in a thick layer so the egg will have structural integrity, and so that you don't drag your brush through the designs you've piped on the mold.
 Add more coating if necessary to the molds until you have enough to coat all the interior surfaces with a nice thick layer.

 While the chocolate is still wet, scrape across the top of the mold with an offset spatula or a chef's knife, to clean off the edges of the mold so that the finished egg will have smooth edges.

-- Let the mold sit at room temperature to set the coating.
+Let the mold sit at room temperature to set the coating.
 Once set, refrigerate the mold briefly until the coating is very firm (this will make it easier to remove.)
 Turn the mold upside-down a centimeter or two above your work surface, and gently flex it to pop the egg halves out of the mold.
 If you have used the coating or tempered chocolate, it should release easily.

 To glue the top half to the bottom, smear a bit of melted chocolate onto the lip of the bottom half, and press them together.
-This will make a slightly messy line around your egg, so if you'd like you can using the extra coating to pipe some decorative dots or lines around the middle of the egg.
+This will make a slightly messy line around your egg, so if you'd like you can use the extra coating to pipe some decorative dots or lines around the middle of the egg.

-- Store your hollow chocolate Easter egg very carefully!
+Store your hollow chocolate Easter egg very carefully!
 Even if you made a nice thick layer of chocolate, it is still delicate and fragile.
 Store it in a cool dry place for up to a month.